kalininalab/DataSAIL/docs/solvers.rst

 Supported Solvers
 #################

-With the default installation settings, DataSAIL supports SCIP and GLPK_MI.
-Both solvers are free to use.
+With the default installation settings, DataSAIL supports SCIP.
+SCIP is free to use.
 Additional solvers are supported if the user installs them.
 All installation steps shall be executed in the conda-environment that also contains DataSAIL.